 - Visit local job fairs and college open days

-- Search for apprenticeships via your local FE college; many have dedicated apprenticeship portals, like.
-Abingdon and Witney, Activate Apprenticeships and Aylesbury College
+- Search for apprenticeships via your local FE college; many have dedicated apprenticeship portals, like Abingdon and Witney, Activate Apprenticeships and Bucks College Group

-- Apply via local training providers like the Oxford Energy Academy, Ace and others.
-They provide the training and learning aspect of an apprenticeship, but also support young people to apply.
+- Apply via local training providers - they provide the training and learning aspect of an apprenticeship, but also support young people to apply.

 More support to apply

 Sometimes it can take time to get your perfect apprenticeship.
 But if you are making applications and not getting interviews, struggling to find opportunities, or need help to make applications, support is available: